 Plunge into our Pirate-Laden Past

-Take a peek into our busy working dive tank and the remains of the St. Lawrence River shipwreck the Sir Robert Peel, a Canadian steamboat that was seized and burned by real-life pirate Bill Johnston.
+Take a peek into our busy tank and the remains of the St. Lawrence River shipwreck the Sir Robert Peel, a Canadian steamboat that was seized and burned by real-life pirate Bill Johnston.

 Ever imagine you could walk into a real-life shipwreck on your own two feet, without the need for a submarine or diving equipment?
 Now you can!